 There is no human contact in this place (or at least none that has been directed towards me).
 All life is is to the people in this community is work.
 The students are in school from 7 AM- 10 PM and the teachers are right there along with them.
 The interactions I have had with coworkers outside of work has been awkward and stilted at best.
 Yes, I have been shown moments of kindness; like the two people who have offered me rides on their mopeds from the supermarket on different occasions and our supervisor who took us out to dinner with her family; but overall, it is like I don’t exist outside of my position as a teacher.

 I miss being at home and surrounded by friends.
-I miss my family, my pastor, and especially my church.
-I miss human touch…. like I really miss hugs… a lot.
+I miss my family and friends, and hugs… like a lot.
 Its been six weeks since I’ve had a real, honest to goodness hug and being the tactile person I am, that is practically a death sentence.
 People say they reduce stress and I think there is really something to that.
 I have physically been able to feel myself relax and my heart rate slow with the help of a really good hug on countless occasions.
 Since I haven’t had that here, I have just been holding onto that stress.
 I just really miss coming back to an apartment full of girls willing to throw their arms around me and snuggle when I’ve had a particularly bad or stressful day.

 I honestly don’t know if I will complete my year here.
 I’m giving myself until the end of October to decide.
 I want to finish out the semester at the very least, but at this point, I feel like anything beyond that will be impossible.
 I could use some love, support, and prayers right now.
 And when I am able to come home in February, I expect some big, back-breaking hugs *ahem* Crista and Heather….